Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 * As a user, I want to see what is growing in the garden.
 * As a user, I want to see how the fruits and vegetables are being used in recipes.
 * As a user, I want to be able to register as a member.
+* As a user, I want a "Forgot Password" option in case I forget my password.
 * As a user, I want to be able to subscribe to a newsletter.
 * As a user, I want to be able to signup to volunteer.
 * As a user, I want to be able to easily access the links to social media.